SuperOfficeDocs/superoffice-docs/docs/api/erp-connectors/search-and-gui/client-gui.md

 Erp Sync will also require a GUI in the SuperOffice client, to allow the user to create and link SuperOffice entities to ERP actors, and to take advantage of the *Show In ERP Tab* functionality where an ERP field may be retrieved on demand and shown in its corresponding SuperOffice entity.

-GUI operations are beyond the scope here, but for understanding’s sake we have included a few figures.
+GUI operations are beyond the scope here, but for understanding’s sake, we have included a few figures.

 * All Erp Sync functionality will be located on a separate tab on its appropriate entity (contact, person, project, etc).